asvd/jailed/README.md

 Web-Worker inside a sandboxed frame (in case of web-browser environment), or as a restricted subprocess (in Node.js).

-You may use Jailed to:
+You can use Jailed to:

 - Setup a safe environment for executing untrusted code, without a need to create a sandboxed worker / subprocess manually;